Skip to main content

 Showcase

-ValueEditor may be the default component most commonly overridden with a custom component (more information here), but it is capable of handling many common scenarios without customization.
-The query builder below demonstrates each of the supported options for the Field#valueEditorType and Field#inputType properties.
+ValueEditor is the most commonly customized component (more information here), yet it handles many scenarios out of the box.
+The query builder below demonstrates all supported Field#valueEditorType and Field#inputType properties.

 Rules 10 and 11 demonstrate the behavior when the operator is "between".
 Rule 12 demonstrates the behavior when a field's valueSources property is set to ["field", "value"].